dnahol/PeopleAnalytics/README.md

 an open-ended edit/update.
 See the example row structures below.

-**NB:** The example tables will help explain, in particular, how to calculate "One clarification that we've sent to other candidates recently:
+**NB:** The example tables will help explain, in particular, how to calculate

- % Accepted is the percentage of Advisements the house actually listened to for units of Handouts to give to the BannerPerson.
-An Advisement is considered accepted if a Handout matches the Advisement during that time frame."
- -Divya C.

 **% Accepted**.